grafana/sigma-rule-deployment/README.md

 ## Usage

-1. Create a repository that contains the Sigma rules you want to convert
+1. Create a GitHub repository and add the Sigma rules and pipelines you want to convert
    - Following the main [SigmaHQ/sigma](https://github.com/SigmaHQ/sigma) convention, we put our rules into folders starting with `rules`, and we put our Sigma pipelines in a `pipelines` folder
    - Note that any correlation rules you want to convert must have the rules they reference in the same file (see [the FAQ](#faq))
 2. Create a [Grafana service account token](https://grafana.com/docs/grafana/latest/administration/service-accounts/) and [add it as a secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions) to your GitHub repository